Instructions and Forms for Asylum Petition for Spouse and Children Outside the U.S.

 - Part 5 should be signed by you, the Petitioner.

-- Part 6 should not be filled out or signed if the family member, the beneficiary, is outside of the United States.
+- Part 6 should not be filled out or signed if the family member, the beneficiary, is outside of the United States or under the age of 14.

 - Part 7 of the application should be filled out and signed if you used anyone as an interpreter to read the instruction and questions of the asylum application.